Estimating beta-mixing coefficients via histograms: Performance in examples

-As an example of a long memory process, we construct, following~\citet{Weiss1973}, a partially observable Markov process which we refer to as the ``even process''.
+As an example of a long memory process, we construct, following~\citet{Weiss1973}, a partially observable Markov process which we call the ``even process''.
 Let $X_t$ be the observed sequence which takes as input the Markov process $S_t$ constructed above.
 We observe

 Since $S_t$ is Markovian, the joint process $(S_t,S_{t-1})$ is as well, so we can calculate its mixing rate $\beta(a) = \frac{8}{9}\left(\frac{1}{2}\right)^a$.
 The even process must also be $\beta$-mixing, and at least as fast as the joint process, since it is a measurable function of a mixing process.
-However, $X_t$ itself is non-Markovian: sequences of one's must have even lengths, so we need to know how many one's have been observed to know whether the next observation can be zero or must be a one.
+However, $X_t$ itself is non-Markovian: runs of ones must have even lengths, so we need to know how many ones have been observed to know whether the next observation can be zero or must be a one.
 Thus, the true mixing coefficients are bounded above, though unknown.
-Using the same procedure as above, Figure~\ref{fig:even} shows the estimated mixing coefficients.
+Using the same procedure as above, \autoref{fig:even} shows the estimated mixing coefficients.
 Again we observe a bias for $a$ large due to the nonnegativity of the estimator.